International Conference on Blended Development Finance and the New Industrial Policy

 DESCRIPTION OF THE CONFERENCE

-The international conference, jointly organised by Center for Global Development, the CDC Group and the Centre for Finance and Development at the Graduate Institute Geneva, is expected to launch needed research, generate productive debate, and foster long-term collaboration across the political and professional spectra.
+The International Conference on Blended Development Finance and the New Industrial Policy, jointly organised by Center for Global Development, CDC Group and the Centre for Finance and Development at the Graduate Institute Geneva, is expected to launch needed research, generate productive debate, and foster long-term collaboration across the political and professional spectra.

 There are a lot of issues to be tackled to get the private/public financing synergy to succeed.
 We will discuss the design of financial instruments for blending and how financing can be structured to maximize the development leverage of foreign and domestic funds.
 We will look for tools that assess whether public blended funds are in fact scaling up, not substituting for, private investment.
 And we will look for measurement methods to assess the development impact of the investments, both prospectively and retrospectively.

 Among the specific questions we have posed to participants are:

 - What lessons does history have for development practitioners today?

 - What are the binding constraints to scale up effective development finance?